The Myth of Uneven Leg Length

 So, how and why do our waist and hip muscles become tight enough to cause uneven leg length?
 And why does it happen to some people and not others?

 The movement and level of contraction in our muscles is controlled by our nervous system.
-The way that our muscles move, and how much we keep them contracted, is actually learned by our nervous system.
+The way that our muscles move, and how much we keep them contracted, is actually learned over time by our nervous system.

 This learning process—that of developing what we know as muscle memory—allows us to go through the activities in our daily lives easily and efficiently.
 Unfortunately, if we tend to repeat unnatural postures or movements (like practicing my dance moves on my right side, and standing with all my weight on my left leg) our nervous system will learn those too.
-Our automatic muscular learning process doesn’t discern what is good or bad for us—it just notices what we tend to repeat, and makes it automatic.
+Our automatic neuromuscular learning process doesn’t discern what is good or bad for us—it just notices what we tend to repeat, and makes it automatic.

 So, what should you do if you have uneven leg length?